explodecomputer/wits/mr/README.md

 where hat(b2) is our estimate of the instrument's effect.

 Note:
-2SLS is only one of several approaches that can be used - it deals
+2SLS is only one of several approaches that can be used - it performs well for performing MR with continous traits.

 ### Estimate causal effect of exposure on outcome